NeousAxis/globalworkflow/README.md

 ## 🚀 Deployment

-This site is deployed using GitHub Pages and is configured with a custom domain (ai-visionary.com).
+This site is deployed using GitHub Pages and is configured with a custom domain (globalworkflow.xyz).

 ## 📝 License

-© 2024 AI Visionary.
+© 2024 Global Workflow.
 All rights reserved.

 ## 📧 Contact

-For inquiries about our applications, please visit the [contact section](https://ai-visionary.com#contact) on our website.
+For inquiries about our applications, please visit the [contact section](https://globalworkflow.xyz#contact) on our website.